 SUNDRE & DISTRICT HISTORICAL SOCIETY

-The SDHS is a governing board.
-It follows the societies act of Alberta and is a registered charitable organization and non profit.
+The SDHS is a governing, non profit, volunteer organization made up of members in and around our community.
+Its fiscal operating year is August to July.
+The society built the Sundre & District Museum which follows the societies act of Alberta and is a registered charitable organization; operating January to December.
 We currently have 13 lifetime members and 95 regular members.

 The Sundre & District Historical Society is a passionate group of people providing a unique destination, exhibiting our local history and its people plus showcasing our World of Wildlife Exhibit.